 With regard to the organizational sphere, employees of all federal ministries and agencies have on average a moderate level of perceived autonomy and organizational control.
 The perceived priority towards the innovation exerted by the organization is moderately present as well.
 With regards to the political sphere, discussion with the responsible minister on the collaborative innovation is rather low.
 Significant differences exist according to the size and the type of organization.
 The amount of discussion concerning the innovation is lower for small organizations and Federal Scientific Institution (FWI/ESF), and larger for Institutions of Public Services (ION/OIP).
 In this last type of organization, the interference by the responsible minister is moderate.
 Responsible ministers give, overall, a moderate level of priority to collaborative innovation.
-Again, disparities exist according to the size and the type of organizations.
-The priority given to collaborative innovation is lower in small-sized organizations as well as for Federal Scientific Institution (FWI/ESF).
+Again, disparities exist according to the size and the type of organizations as well as for Federal Scientific Institution (FWI/ESF).
 The interest of the responsible ministers is, in turn, higher for Federal public services, ministries and federal public planning services (FOD/SPF, POD/SPP).

-4.4.5.
+3.4.5.
 Organizational capacities